Welcome to Lightroom Quick Tip #11

-If you don’t see anything then it’s probably because you shot in JPG.
-JPG files will not have a drop-down menu and will instead say “Embedded”.
+If you don’t see anything, then it’s most likely because you shot in JPG.
+JPG files will not have a drop-down menu and will instead say “Embedded.”

-In order to take advantage of the Profile option, in Camera Calibration, you must shoot in RAW.
-Unless of course, you change the camera profile, in-camera every time you shoot (based on what you’re shooting).
+To take advantage of the Profile option, in Camera Calibration, you must shoot in RAW.
+Unless, of course, you change the camera Profile, in-camera every time you shoot (based on what you’re shooting).

-- Standard is fairly flat and useful for most situations.
+- Standard is relatively flat and useful for most situations.